-Part One in a series of sketches by a prominent Canadian Jewish bachelor
+Part One in a series by a prominent Canadian Jewish bachelor

 By Anonymous (originally serialized in 1919)